aerialls/MadalynnPlumBundle/README.md

 ## Installation and configuration

-If you use a `deps` file juste add:
+If you use a `deps` file just add:

     [MadalynnDeployBundle]
         git=https://github.com/aerialls/MadalynnDeployBundle.git